mshaverdo/radish/README.md

 ## Benchmark

 Standard `redis-benchmark` tool may be used to benchmarking.
-Due to limited command set, it's recommended to run in with `-t SET,GET,LPUSH,LPOP,HSET,LRANGE_100,LRANGE_300,LRANGE_450,LRANGE_600` parameter.
+Due to limited command set, it's recommended to run it with `-t SET,GET,LPUSH,LPOP,HSET,LRANGE_100,LRANGE_300,LRANGE_450,LRANGE_600` parameter.

 Results for `./radish-server -d ""`  on  Amazon t2.2xlarge: